 Nga Vương-Sandoval is the Refugee Congress Delegate for Colorado.
-She and her family fled from their homeland due to the Việt Nam War and became refugees.
-They were displaced in refugee camps before resettling in the U.S. and were known as the “boat people.”
+She and her family fled their homeland due to the Việt Nam War and became refugees.
+They were displaced in refugee camps before resettling in the U.S. and were known as the ‘boat people.’

-Vương-Sandoval co-founded, is a Steering Committee member and a public speaker for Colorado Refugee Speakers Bureau.
-She’s the first refugee elected to Lutheran Family Services Rocky Mountains Board of Directors, published academic book reviews about the refugee experience in the Oxford University Press, serves as an advisory member for Denver’s Little Sài Gòn Business District Redevelopment Group and as a Denver Election Advisory Committee advisory member.
-She previously served on the Denver Asian-American Pacific Islander Commission as a City Commissioner.
+Vương-Sandoval is a TEDx Presenter; a founding member and public speaker with Colorado Refugee Speakers Bureau; the first refugee elected to Lutheran Family Services Rocky Mountains Board of Directors; a Noble Ambassador for Christina Noble Children’s Foundation Providing healthcare, education, and community development for impoverished children and families in Việt Nam and Mongolia; a Denver’s Little Sài Gòn Redevelopment Group advisory member and a Denver Elections Advisory Committee advisory member.
+She previously served as a Commissioner with Denver Asian American Pacific Islander Commission.

 She partnered with Stories Without Borders, Refugee Council USA and Church World Service and provided storytelling, public speaking and advocacy training to refugee and immigrant leaders across the U.S. She provided migrant training for NPR News – Morning Edition – StoryCorps.
 Her scholarly book reviews are published in the Oxford University Press.
 She published Op-Eds on Medium.com on race, culture, social justice, her refugee experience and current social issues.